Nguyen Do

 Nguyen's poetry and his translations have appeared in many anthologies including Litfinder (Cengage Learning), and in poetry magazines around the United States and the world.
-In 2005, he received a grant from The Poetry Foundation of New York City “for his contribution to the poetry of the world”.
-In 2016 he was chosen one of the five best Southeast Asian poets.
-He lives in the San Francisco Bay region of California.
+In 2005, he received a grant from The Poetry Foundation of New York City "for his contribution to the poetry of the world".
+In 2016 he was chosen one of the five best Southeast Asian poets by South East Asia Globe.
+In 2022, he was chosen one of top five contemporary Notable Vietnamese Poets by ‘’ Vietcetera Magazine’’.
+Nguyen Do is a huge fan, really a passionate classical music and tennis enthusiast.
+He resides and is employed by the Government of California in San Francisco Bay, United States.